cmartell5/crowdfunding-analysis/README.md

 - Now, create a pivot-chart line graph that visualizes this new table.

 ## Analysis
-- Given the provided data, what are three conclusions that we can draw about crowdfunding campaigns?
+- Given the provided data, some conclusions that can be drawn about these crowdfunding campaigns: o	More crowdfunding campaigns are successful, than not successful. o	Crowdfunding for theater projects, specifically plays, is the most popular and had the most amount of successful campaigns; however, if you do the ratio of total campaigns and how many failed, it also has the highest percentage of failures. o	About 43% failed to meet their goal amount for crowdfunding, and about 57% met or exceeded their goal of crowdfunding. o	Those who had a goal of raising $50,000 or more had the lowest percent of being successful.

-- What are some limitations of this dataset?
+- Some limitations on this data include the reason why some crowdfunding campaigns cancelled or failed.
+There also could be more specific categories than the sub-categories listed.
+For instance, food trucks is a sub-category.
+But what types of food trucks were successful vs. failed?
+Does this play into the failure to raise money?

-- What are some other possible tables and/or graphs that we could create, and what additional value would they provide?
+- What are some other possible tables and/or graphs that I could create, and what additional value would they provide? o	Create a pivot table to reflect by category, and did the time they launched to the deadline, play a factor in if crowdfunding was more successful or not?
+Did projects with a short deadline fail more? o	What was the average time from launch to deadline by category?
+This could be useful for people looking to crowdfund to help manage expectations. o	What was the average financial goal, per category and sub-category, to give perspective to those thinking about starting a crowdfunding campaign?